alexle/alexle.github.com/posts/linked-list-python.markdown

 title: "Write a linked list in python.."
 date: 04-26-2011
 image:
-meta: python linked list node class head tail add node delete node traverse
+meta: A tutorial on writing a linked list in Python.
 ---

 The first time I heard this, my heart stopped for a couple seconds.